Ethan Gilsdorf: Book-length memoir

 Gilsdorf is the author of the travel memoir-pop culture investigation Fantasy Freaks and Gaming Geeks: An Epic Quest for Reality Among Role Players, Online Gamers, and Other Dwellers of Imaginary Realms, published by Lyons Press in 2009.
-The book is a work of travel literature, memoir, and immersion journalism that explores fantasy and gaming subcultures.
+The book explores fantasy and gaming subcultures.
 The book was named a Must-Read Book by the Massachusetts Book Awards.

-According to The Huffington Post, Fantasy Freaks and Gaming Geeks is "full of encounters, both funny and poignant."
-National Public Radio's "Around and About" describes the book as "Lord of the Rings meets Jack Kerouac's On the Road."
+According to The Huffington Post, Fantasy Freaks and Gaming Geeks is "full of encounters, both funny and poignant".
+National Public Radio's "Around and About" describes the book as "Lord of the Rings meets Jack Kerouac's On the Road".
 Wired wrote, "For anyone who has ever spent time within imaginary realms, the book will speak volumes.
 For those who have not, it will educate and enlighten."
 Wired also said, "It's the sort of book that, if you're a lifelong geek like me, you can't put down."

 "Gandalf's got nothing on Ethan Gilsdorf, except for maybe the monster white beard", wrote the Boston Globe.
 The A.V.
 Club called it "a fascinating memoir/travel/geek-world exploration."
 Booklist said, "Gilsdorf is an engaging and personable guide.
 Like many who will pick up his book, he's got one foot squarely in the real world, the other in the fantasy one.
 This is a journey well worth taking"; and Make Magazine said, "A surprisingly moving memoir and ode to geek culture.
 It's also a great book to give to friends and relatives who don't understand the appeal of this subculture … This book rolled a natural d20 (and the wonderful design gets a +2 bonus)."

 The subject matter ranges from Dungeons & Dragons gamers and live-action role-players, or LARPers, to Harry Potter wizard rockers and World of Warcraft players.
 Other subcultures and events the book investigates: the legacy of Gary Gygax, The Society for Creative Anachronism (SCA) and Pennsic War, DragonCon (aka Dragon*Con), a French castle-building project called Guedelon, J.R.R.
 Tolkien and The Lord of the Rings and The Hobbit fandom, and a journey to New Zealand to see The Lord of the Rings film locations.
 Fantasy Freaks and Gaming Geeks also explores Gilsdorf's own lifelong (and at times twisted) relationship to fantasy and gaming.